 My first big mistake on one of my initial training flights

-On my second flight, my instructor Sarah asked me to pull out the throttle as we were practicing climbs and descents.
+On my second flight, my instructor Sarah asked me to pull out the throttle as we were practicing descents.
 I, still very green, confused, but eager, went for the red knob instead of the black knob – I pulled out the fuel-air mixture knob instead of the throttle, starving the engine of fuel and causing it to die!
 Sarah immediately pushed it in and the engine restarted instantly.
 I only knew of what happened after she calmly explained to me what I had just done, not losing her patience or getting angry.
 She was the instructor and could handle any screw-up that I made.
 If she had handled that situation differently, I would have been upset, and nervous on subsequent flights.
 I probably wouldn’t be excited about my next flight.

 I am really lucky to have had two really great instructors since I’ve started my license.
 I did most of my training with Sarah but she is only teaching intermittently now, so I do most of my training with Atanas.
 I have a lot in common with both of them and enjoy spending time with them, in the airplane but also socially, on the ground.
 It makes such a big difference to have a good instructor who encourages you to do your best.

 A good instructor will make you feel great every time you fly, even if it wasn’t the world’s greatest flight.
 It’s learning, and you should try hard every time you go and feel good about your efforts.
 Not every flight is going to be fantastic but on every flight you will learn something.
 Having that positive encouragement is what makes the difficult process of learning to fly easier to bear.

 Yay for flight instructors!